GenesisFR/HowToBecomeGoodAtShooters/README.md

 - unable to shoot grenades when disrupted

 #### Warhounds
-- heavily armored quadruped that attempts to position itself with clear line of sight to enemies and use a powerful sniper type armament, a grenade launcher or a minigun to dispatch its foes
+- heavily armored quadruped that attempts to position itself with clear line of sight to enemies and uses a powerful sniper type armament, a grenade launcher or a minigun to dispatch its foes
 - has no armor bar, but you have to destroy its armor plate before damaging its health
 - elites have the added bonus of firing on the move
 - although warhounds don't have a head, shooting their red eye counts as a headshot, proccing headshot-related talents like Perpetuation (TODO: verify this information)